Help Ban Wildlife Snares in England and Wales

 It has proved to be impossible to regulate the use of snares.
 In 2012, DEFRA reported that no fox snare operator was compliant with the current Code of Practice guidelines.

 Fill in your details below to send an email to the Secretary of State.
-Please do this today we really need your support to reach our target of 60,000 signatures by the New Year.
+Please do this today we really need your support to reach our target of 70,000 signatures.

 Your support makes our vital work possible, and